Andrés Leonardo Achipiz

-Andrés Leonardo Achipiz (born July 5, 1994) is a Colombian serial killer, hired assassin, and psychopath.
+Andrés Leonardo Achipiz (born July 5, 1994) is a Colombian serial killer and paid assassin.
 He is known by the alias The Fish (Pescadito), referring to his childhood where he sold fish in his neighborhood.
-According to his own confession, he claimed to have killed between 30 and 35 people in Bogotá, more specifically in Kennedy and Bosa, where he was hired to selectively kill in exchange for large sums of money, ranging from $600,000 to $4,000,000 worth of pesos.
-He was convicted of only 12 cases.
+He has claimed to have killed between 30 and 35 people in Bogotá, more specifically in Kennedy and Bosa, where he was paid on a scale ranging from $600,000 to $4,000,000 worth of pesos for each murder.
+He was convicted of 12 murders, but is suspected of several more.

-Due to being a multiple murderer, he was sentenced to prison and is currently in the La Picota Prison, in southeastern Bogotá.
+He is incarcerated in La Picota Prison, in southeastern Bogotá.

 According to specialists in criminology and psychiatry, Achipiz is a "murderer by vocation" and could not be resocialized.
 Psychiatrists have diagnosed him as a psychopath.

 Biography

 Andrés Leonardo Achipiz was born in 1994 and grew up in the Britalia neighborhood, located in the Bogotá's southwest, after his parents moved from Huila to the capitol in search of a better life.
-He is the second of 6 children, with his parents enrolling him in El Gran Britalia school, where Achipiz studied until the 6th grade of high school, because he decided to help his father as a street vendor, selling fruits and fish.
-According to his own confession, he was a victim of physical and psychological abuse by his father, who required of him a minimum amount of money for the sales' performance.
-Overwhelmed by the situation, he began to steal from various houses north of Bogotá with other youths, where he obtained large sums of money, but also stole valuables such as watches, wallets, bicycles, etc. As time passed and at the age of 16, he was contacted by a well-known Bogotá criminal, who worked with hired killers in the drug micro-trafficking trade, known by the alias of Camilo.
+He is the second of six children, with his parents enrolling him in El Gran Britalia school.
+He dropped out in the 6th grade of high school because he decided to work for his father as a street vendor, selling fruits and fish.
+According to his own confession, his father was physically and emotionally abusive, who required of him a minimum amount of money for the sales' performance.

+He began to steal from various houses north of Bogotá with other youths, where he obtained large sums of money, but also stole valuables such as watches, wallets, bicycles, etc. At the age of 16, he was contacted by a well-known Bogotá criminal, who worked with hired killers in the drug micro-trafficking trade, known by the alias of "Camilo".
 As an active member of a criminal gang, Achipiz worked in the small-scale illicit drug trade in Kennedy and Bosa.
-According to the authorities, Achipiz assassinated his victims with firearms or sharp objects.
-In the year of 2009, he was arrested and sent to a youth detention center by the police after committing two murders.
-However, he later escaped from prison after a riot.
+Achipiz killed his victims with firearms or sharp objects.

+In 2009, he was arrested and sent to a youth detention center for two murders.
+However, he later escaped from prison during a riot.

-Even after these events and with the capture of Camilo, he decided to continue with the criminal activities.
-Achipiz was widely known in the aforementioned towns of Bogotá, which is why he was contacted by other gangs to work as a sicario.
-In exchange for this, Achipiz would charge between one and six million pesos.
+Achipiz was widely known in the aforementioned towns of Bogotá, which is why he was contacted by other gangs to work as a sicario, or hired assassin.
+He typically charged between one and six million pesos.

-He was captured on June 25, 2013 on a bus, after being intercepted by specialized agents.
+He was captured on June 25, 2013, on a bus, after being intercepted by specialized agents.